Superintegrability for some $(q,t)$-deformed matrix models: Introduction

 \section{Introduction}

 Matrix models provide a rich set of approaches to physical systems.
-Already a considerable amount is known about $W$-representations of matrix models, which realize the partition functions by acting on elementary functions with exponents of the given $\hat{W}$-operators \cite{Morozov09,Cassia,MirGKM,Drachov}.
+Already a considerable amount is known about $W$-representations of matrix models, which realize the partition functions by acting on elementary functions with exponents of the given $\hat{W}$-operators \cite{Morozov09,Cassia,MirGKM,Ale10,Ale18}.
 Much investigations have been made for the superintegrability of matrix models \cite{MirSum} by means of $W$-representations.
 Here the superintegrability means that for the matrix models, the average of a properly chosen symmetric function is proportional to ratios of symmetric functions on a proper locus, i.e., $\langle character\rangle \sim character$.

-Hypergeometric Hurwitz $\tau$-functions associated with the Hurwitz counting on the Riemann surface are closely related to the matrix models \cite{Orlov,Alexandrov14,Alexandrovchain,H1,H2,H3}.
-These $\tau$-functions belong to KP/Toda integrable hierarchy and can be described by certain matrix models with $W$-representations and superintegrability \cite{Alexandrov14}.
+Hypergeometric Hurwitz $\tau$-functions associated with the Hurwitz counting on the Riemann surface are closely related to the matrix models \cite{Alexandrov14,Alexandrovchain,H1,H2,H3}.
+These $\tau$-functions belong to KP/Toda integrable hierarchy \cite{Orlov1,Orlov2} and can be described by certain matrix models with $W$-representations and superintegrability \cite{Alexandrov14}.
 A family of $\beta$-deformed (skew) hypergeometric Hurwitz $\tau$-functions have been constructed by $W$-representations.
 Their integral realizations and superintegrability relations have been studied \cite{Rui,MirInter,MirSkew,MirCom,Oreshina1,Oreshina2}.
-Recently, by using the $\beta$-deformed Harish-Chandra-Itzykson-Zuber ($\beta$-HCIZ) integral and the generalized Laplace transformation of Jack polynomials \cite{Baker97}, some $\beta$-deformed multi-matrix integrals with superintegrability were constructed \cite{Fan}, which belong to the family of hypergeometric functions \cite{MacdonaldI}.
+By the generalized Laplace transformation of Jack polynomials \cite{Baker97}, some $\beta$-deformed multi-matrix integrals with superintegrability were constructed \cite{Fan}, which belong to the family of hypergeometric functions \cite{MacdonaldI}.
+The constraints of the $\beta$-deformed hypergeometric functions have been studied \cite{Fan,Chen}.

 It would also be possible to lift the process to the $(q,t)$-deformed case \cite{Mor18}.
 A family of $(q,t)$-deformed (skew) hypergeometric $\tau$-functions can be constructed by $W$-representations \cite{Fanqt}, where the $W$-operators are given by Ding-Iohara-Miki (DIM) algebra \cite{DI,Miki}.
 However, it still remains unclear for the integral forms of these $(q,t)$-deformed partition functions.
-It is natural to consider the relations between some well-known $(q,t)$-deformed matrix models with superintegrability and $(q,t)$-deformed hypergeometric functions \cite{Mac13}.
+It is natural to consider the relations between some well-known $(q,t)$-deformed matrix models with superintegrability and $(q,t)$-deformed hypergeometric functions \cite{MacII}.